sudopluto/learning-how-to-live/age-20.md

 - yay, I finally turned 20, no longer a teenager baby

-- anime
-    - acca 13
-    - grand blue
-    - boku no hero s3
-    - steins; gate 0
-    - attack on titain s3 p1
-    - ano hana
-    - ano hana movie
-    - hisone to masotan
-    - flcl (rewatch)
-    - flcl progressive
-    - zombieland saga
-    - ssss.gridman
-    - i want to eat your pancreas
-    - sono toki, kanojo wa
-    - tokyo ghoul re
-    - bunny senpai
-    - goblin slayer
-    - flcl alternative
-    - baccano
-    - kakegurui
-    - tsurune
-    - bakemonogatari
-    - kizumonogatari
-    - tatami galaxy (rewatch)
-    - nisemonogatari
-    - nekomonogatari
-    - flcl alternative (rewatch)
-    - the night is short, walk on girl (rewatch, theater)
-    - monogatari second season
-    - hanamonogatari
-    - tsukimonogatari
-    - owarimonogatari
-    - koyomimonogatari
-    - owarimonogatari second season
-    - yahari ore no seishun love comedy wa machigatteiru s1
-    - yahari ore no seishun love comedy wa machigatteiru s2
-    - rinshi ekoda chan
-    - evangelion (rewatch)
-    - end of evangelion (rewatch)
-    - evangelion 1.11: you are (not) alone
-    - evangelion 2.22: you can (not) advance
-    - evangelion 3.33: you can (not) redo
-    - konosuba s1
-    - kaze ga tsuyoku fuite iru
-    - doukyonin wa hiza, tokidoki, atama no ue
-    - konosuba s2
-    - kakegurui xx
-    - yakusoku no neverland
-    - go-toubun no hanayome
-    - domestic na kanojo
-    - boogiepop wa warawanai
-    - kaguya-sama wa kokurasetai
-    - boku no hero: two heros
-    - mob psycho s2
-    - serial experiments lain
-    - zoku owarimonogatari
-    - kareshi kanojo no jijou
-    - asobi asobase
-    - hinamatsuri
-    - perfect blue

-- shows
-    - avatar the last airbender (rewatch)
-    - the legend of korra
-    - dead set
-    - love death + robots
-    - black summer s1

-- movies
-    - bladerunner
-    - bladerunner 2049 shorts
-      - black out 2022
-      - 2036: nexus dawn
-      - 2048: nowhere to run
-    - bladerunner 2049
-    - seoul station
-    - i am a hero
-    - spider-man: into the spider-verse
-    - edge of tomorrow

-- books
-    - nonfiction:
-      - memoir:
-        - you don't have to say you love me
-      - opinion:
-        - amusing ourseleves to death
-    - fiction:
-      - sci-fi:
-        - do androids dream of electric sheep?
-        - many Phillip K Dick stories
-        - the man in the high castle
-        - artemis
-    - self study:
-      - a byte of vim

-- papers / essays
-  - tech:
-    - technology and courage
-    - you and your research
-    - structure and interpretation of the cs curriculum
-    - developing developers
-    - how to do what you want and earn what you're worth as a programmer
-  - phil:
-    - is life a game we are playing? (and other papers like that)
-    - the cook & the chef: elon's secret sauce
-    - courage under fire: testing epictetus's doctrines
-  - random:
-    - basically everything on evangelion

-- games
-    - pc:
-      - Deltarune (chapter 1)
-    - xbox 360:
-      - halo 3 (on heroic)

-- comics
-    - n/a

-- courses
-  - neu
-    - taking
-      - cs3000: algo
-      - cs3650: systems
-      - eece2160: embedded design, robotics
-      - math3081: prob and stats
-      - cs1210: professional development
-    - completed
-      - cs3500: ood
-      - cs3520: cpp
-      - cs3800: theory of comp
-      - math1342: calc 2 (finally!)

-- concerts
-    - whethan
-    - 1788-l / ekali
-    - k?d

-- career
-    - accepted co-op at Phillips (test platform software engineer)

-- clubs
-    - archery (dropped)
-    - korean class (completed)
-    - hindi class (taking)
-    - competitive programming

-- skills
-    - gotten moderately good at touch typing, need to work on spelling and speed
-    - much better at vim, although using spacevim instead of rolling my own
-    - basic cooking
-    - solved a rubik's cube for the first time
-      - memorized LBL algorithm
-      - memorized roux algorithm
-    - sort of mastered the thumb-around

 - beliefs
   - on the path taken in life:
     - mom and dad grew up in a whole different environment